ppbrown/fluxcd-public-demo/clusters/ppbrown-demo/README.md

 # Purpose
-The ppurpose of this directory is to have Flux CD automatically create a k8s Deployment of nginx, using ClusterIP
+The purpose of this directory is to have Flux CD automatically create a k8s Deployment of nginx, using ClusterIP

 This is in the directory path of "clusters/ppbrown-demo", to imply that this